opengeospatial/ogcapi-environmental-data-retrieval/AgreedDevelopmentProcesses.md

 9. Some issues will be tagged as enhancements for future Milestones.

-10. Issues that affect multiple draft OGC API specifications should be checked against the [issues](https://github.com/orgs/opengeospatial/projects/4) at [OGC API - Common SWG](https://github.com/opengeospatial/oapi_common) to confirm whether the topic has already been registered, and then let your [SWG representatives](https://github.com/opengeospatial/oapi_common/wiki/Cross-SWG-Coordination-Representatives) know so that the issue can be flagged for discussion by the OGC API - Common SWG.
+A. Issues that affect multiple draft OGC API specifications should be checked against the [issues](https://github.com/orgs/opengeospatial/projects/4) at [OGC API - Common SWG](https://github.com/opengeospatial/oapi_common) to confirm whether the topic has already been registered, and then let your [SWG representatives](https://github.com/opengeospatial/oapi_common/wiki/Cross-SWG-Coordination-Representatives) know so that the issue can be flagged for discussion by the OGC API - Common SWG.
 If a new isue, please tag it with `Cross-SWG Discussion`

+B. There is an OGC-wide proposed policy on “Naming of OGC API Standards, Repositories & Specification Elements" [OGC 20-059r4](https://portal.ogc.org/files/?artifact_id=94196&version=1) that we shall try to follow.